vineelko/patina/docs/src/integrate/platform_external.md

 added `DEFINE DXE_CORE_BASE_PATH =`; This is what allows you to provide a path change to the target binary while building.
 By adding this define on the command line of the build command, you can easily switch the targeted binary.
-The third and final change is that we added a `Binaries` section, with paths to the dxe_core depending on the build target (DEBUG, RELEASE, NOOPT).
+The third and final change is that we added a `Binaries` section, with paths to the DXE Core depending on the build target (DEBUG, RELEASE, NOOPT).

 As mentioned above, other than changing the INF file, you can follow the [Local to the Platform](./platform_local.md) documentation for all additional steps.